avabellaw/bright-times/readme.md

 When the stripe payment is completed, the return URL is for the create_order view.
 This confirms the payment intent and ensures it has not already been created.
 It then creates the order and the tickets associated with it.

 Quantity, price and total price are added to the TicketOrder model.
 This is redundant information but is useful for debugging in future.
-If an order were to go wrong, you would have the quantity and price of the ticket at order creation.
+This is because, if an order were to go wrong, you would have the quantity and price of the ticket at order creation.
 The order total also adds a level of redundancy that can cover future mistakes or bugs.
 It ensures that the system's information will match up with the Stripe records in one way or another.
 Order total is also useful for auditing data or creating reports.

 # Security features